liquidcowgithub/web-ui-dojo/Part 1 - Theory/4.Consistency/One page should look like the next/concept.md

-# One page should look like the next - Concept
+# One page should look like the next

 # One page should look like the next - Example